-Ankara is the capital city of Turkey and the second largest city in the country after Istanbul.
-It is located in the heart of both Turkey and Central Anatolia.
+Ankara is the capital city of Türkiye and the second-largest city in the country after Istanbul.
+It is located in the heart of both Türkiye and Central Anatolia.
 The population is over 5 million.

-Ankara is the administrative center of Turkey and a huge university town, so it has a large population of government workers and university students.
-As the national capital, Ankara is home to a large population of foreign diplomats and embassy staff, so it offers goods and services that might be more difficult to find in other Turkish cities including but not limited with theatre, opera, ballet, jazz and modern dance as well as many traditional and modern shopping centers, cafes, restaurants and bars designed for any type of taste and style.
+Ankara is the administrative center of Türkiye and a huge university town, so it has a large population of government workers and university students.
+As the national capital, Ankara is home to a large population of foreign diplomats and embassy staff, so it offers goods and services that might be more difficult to find in other Turkish cities including but not limited to theatre, opera, ballet, jazz, and modern dance as well as many traditional and modern shopping centers, cafes, restaurants, and bars designed for any type of taste and style.

 Due to its elevation and inland location, Ankara has cold, snowy winters and hot, dry summers, with cool nightly temperatures.
 Rainfall occurs mostly during the spring and autumn.